by Mieczyslaw Weinberg

 Brandon Jovanovich, "a world-class actor with a thrilling voice" (The Times, London), is Walter.

-The celebrated Lyric Opera Chorus has a major role in The Passenger, as do the remarkable singing actors (including Judith Forst, Joshua Hopkins, and Kelly Kaduce) who portray the Polish, Russian, French, and Czech prisoners of various backgrounds.
+The celebrated Lyric Opera Chorus has a major role in The Passenger, as do the remarkable singing actors (including Joshua Hopkins and Kelly Kaduce) who portray the Polish, Russian, French, and Czech prisoners of various backgrounds.